Exeud/ExeudVR/Documentation/Controllers/BodyRig/ExeudVRRig.md

 4. Integration with BodyController: It uses the BodyController to get references to the VR input transforms, ensuring proper coordination with the rest of the ExeudVR system.

-This script plays a crucial role in translating the user's VR movements to the in-game avatar, providing a seamless connection between the player's actions and the virtual representation.
-The use of separate VRMap instances for each body part allows for independent and precise control over different parts of the avatar.
+This script translates the user's VR movements to the in-game avatar, providing a seamless connection between the player's actions and the virtual representation.

+When adding this to the scene, either as a script or part of a prefab, make sure you connect the `BodyController` component or there will be an error when starting the scene.